rotundasoftware/parcelify/README.md

 # Parcelify

-Parcelify is a [browserify](http://browserify.org/) wrapper that creates css and / or template bundles from assets in npm modules.
+Parcelify creates css and / or template bundles from npm packages using the [browserify](http://browserify.org/) dependency graph.

+* Use npm packages for reusable interface components (w/ css and templates).
+* Easily include transforms for scss, less, etc. on a per-package basis.
+* Rebuild bundles automatically with watch mode.

-Many thanks to [James Halliday](https://twitter.com/substack) for his pivotal role in bringing this module into reality.
+Many thanks to [James Halliday](https://twitter.com/substack) for his help and guidance in bringing this module into reality.

 [![build status](https://secure.travis-ci.org/rotundasoftware/parcelify.png)](http://travis-ci.org/rotundasoftware/parcelify)